 Another research focus of our group is genetic diversity in colorectal cancer (CRC).
 We are able to remodel multiple subtypes of CRC in vitro and in vivo and are aiming to eventually be able to tailor the treatment of CRC to the patient’s individual tumor genotype.

-Current and former funding includes KFO227 of Deutsche Forschungsgemeinschaft, the DKTK Surgery initiative of DKTK as well as grants by Roland-Ernst-Stiftung für Gesundheitswesen and others.
+The NWG-KKE Translational Surgical Oncology is funded by Hector Stiftung II.
+Further current and former funding includes the DKTK Surgery initiative of DKTK as well as grants by Roland-Ernst-Stiftung für Gesundheitswesen and others.

 We are always happy to welcome medical students and PhD students who are interested in joining our lab.
 Please contact us with any questions you may have.